zulip/zulip/docs/overview/architecture-overview.md

 The main Zulip codebase is at <https://github.com/zulip/zulip>.
-It contains the Zulip backend (written in Python 3.x and Django), the webapp (written in JavaScript and TypeScript) and our library of incoming webhook [integrations](https://zulip.com/integrations) with other services and applications (see [the directory structure guide](../overview/directory-structure.md)).
+It contains the Zulip backend (written in Python 3.x and Django), the web app (written in JavaScript and TypeScript) and our library of incoming webhook [integrations](https://zulip.com/integrations) with other services and applications (see [the directory structure guide](../overview/directory-structure.md)).